salvatoreraccardi/ORB1T-V19.0-ALPHA/README.md

 OBJEX is an "startup" maybe (I don't know, it's early to say).
 Currently, it's a set of experimental IoT projects.
 Every project has a different name, for example, ORB1T.
+The goal of OBJEX is to develop IoT systems/devices.

 ### What is it?